 So the vicious cycle here just continues.

-This is not gonna ease credit.
+This is not going to ease credit.

 It's the exact opposite of what the regime claims they want to accomplish here.

-This is gonna cripple the economy.
+This is going to cripple the economy.

-It's not gonna, it's not gonna it's gonna cripple the housing market.
+It's going to cripple the housing market.

-If this was the way to make it all work, then we'd all have free houses.
+this was the way to make it all work, then we'd all have free houses.

 This is simply destructive.